Karaneeswarar Temple, Saidapet: The Temple ground

 Beside the Temple is the temple tank and on the steps of the tank we can find a shrine for Lord Ganesha - who is in a standing posture along with his consorts siddhi and Buddhi.
-This temple has nandavanam (Garden) as well.
+This temple has a nandavanam (Garden) as well.

 The temple is heavily crowded on Pradhosham days.
 The Annual ten-day Brahmotsavam takes place in the Tamil month of Chithirai.
 During Chitirai thirvizha, people visit the temple in huge numbers and there will be a daily spiritual talk on Thiruvasagam about Lord shiva.
 On the "Shiv Rathri" occasion the temple is attractively decorated.

 Karaneeswar Numerology

 The Formula named Karaneeswar Numerological formula, known for numerological calculations and believed to be "ordained by God Shiva", is said to have been distributed to humanity by Siddhas in the ancient era.
 These were updated in ancient numerological history.
 Presently these details are long thought to have been lost to humanity.